 This article is meant to give you the ultimate presentation design inspiration.
-It will provide you with a vast amount of resources, so you can master the art of transforming ideas into beautiful slides.
+It will provide you with vast resources, so you can master the art of transforming ideas into beautiful slides.

-Putting together great looking slides can be quite a challenge.
+Putting together great-looking slides can be quite a challenge.
 The reason for this is that the overall process of designing a deck requires much more than just a keen eye for aesthetics.
-Creating a stunning presentation actually involves a variety of disciplines, and design can only take you so far.
-This guide will cover all there is to know about presentation design, from the minute you sit down to sketch your ideas, to the moment when you deliver your slides publicly.
+Creating a stunning presentation involves various disciplines, and design can only take you so far.
+This guide will cover all there is to know about presentation design, from the minute you sit down to sketch your ideas to when you publicly deliver your slides.

-So whether you are a designer in the look for some ideas for your graphic work, or simply a regular presenter who wants to improve the quality of your slides, you’ve come to the right place.
+So whether you are a designer looking for some ideas for your graphic work, or simply a regular presenter who wants to improve the quality of your slides, you've come to the right place.